-US-China 'phase one' trade deal to be signed January 15 - The Observers - France 24
+US-China 'Phase One' trade deal to be signed January 15 - The Observers - France 24

 "The ceremony will take place at the White House.
 High level representatives of China will be present."

-Trump said he would then travel to Beijing to continue negotiations "at a later date."
+Trump said Tuesday he will travel to Beijing to continue negotiations "at a later date" -- showing willingness to pursue talks that have acrimoniously broken down more than once.

-Word of the deal, and the de-escalation of the trade conflict, has driven a Wall Street rally this month but US stocks were lower at the open early Tuesday.
+Word of the truce has driven a Wall Street rally this month, but US stocks were edging lower toward midday on Tuesday.

-The two sides earlier this month announced a "Phase One" deal in their nearly two-year trade confrontation, with Washington canceling and reducing some tariffs in exchange for Chinese pledges to increase purchases of US exports and adopt trade reforms.
+The two economic powers have been locked in a bruising trade war since the first half of 2018 that has roiled the global economy and helped send the manufacturing sector into decline.

-The text of the agreement has not yet been made public pending legal and translation reviews, US officials say, and details remain scant.
+In 2017, before the US-China trade war was unleashed, the United States exported some $130 billion in goods to the Asian giant.

 © 2019 AFP